outbound-ai/softphone/README.md

 conversation.conversationId     // The conversation you joined.
-conversation.jobId              // The job that owns the conversation. conversation.participantId      // Your own participant id. conversation.participants       // A key/value map of all the participant ids => participant type in the conversation
+conversation.jobId              // The job that owns the conversation. conversation.participantId      // Your own participant id. conversation.participants       // A key/value map of participant id to type.

 // Manipulate the conversation. conversation.removeParticipantAsync("00000000-0000-0000-0000000000");   // All participants have a unique id specific to the conversation.